Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

 Based on your Ontario, CA business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
-You can take this deduction using one of two methods:
+There are two options for claiming this deduction:

 - Use the standard mileage rate to deduct 67 cents per mile (applicable for both gas and electric vehicles); or